 Breakfast/Lunch: smashed sweet potato and basil chicken.

 For the basil chicken, bake 110g/4oz chicken breast rubbed with 1 Tablespoon olive oil at 350°F/175°C for 20 minutes.
-Top with 2-3 tablespoons of the basil pesto sauce (no nuts) and bake for 5-20 minutes, until internal temperature reaches 165°F. Salt to taste.
+Top with 2 tablespoons of basil sauce (just basil + olive oil) and bake for 5-10 minutes, until internal temperature reaches 165°F. Salt to taste.

 Snack/Dessert: ½ cup fresh blueberries with 2 tablespoons coconut cream or coconut milk.